nypublicradio/gothamist-vue/README.md

 $ cp .env.sample .env

 # serve with hot reload at localhost:3000
+# note: use http://localhost:3000 (not the IP address Nuxt provides) or else Disqus will not work properly
 $ npm run dev

 # build for production and launch server